-- 330 Based on the correlation analysis and investigation of relationships between varve types and meteorological variables, we selected spring and summer (MAMJJA) temperature and the number of windy days (mean daily wind speed > 7 m s-1) from March to December as the most suitable targets for reconstruction.
-We chose the March to December timeframe for the wind model because this is the typical ice-free period, and therefore is expected to be most susceptible to wind effects.
+Based on the correlation analysis and investigation of relationships between varve types and meteorological variables, we selected spring and summer (MAMJJA) temperature and the number of windy days (mean daily wind speed $>7 \text{ m s}^{-1}$) from March to December as the most suitable targets for reconstruction.
+We chose the March to December timeframe for the wind model because this is the typical ice-free period and therefore is expected to be most susceptible to wind effects.
 The threshold for a wind day was selected based on the 95th percentile of daily wind speeds within a year to emphasize the importance of extreme wind events.
-We use the 95th percentile here rather than the 90th percentile used for monthly and seasonal analysis - because the March to December period is longer, making higher percentiles less susceptible to outliers.
+We use the 95th percentile here rather than the 90th percentile used for monthly and seasonal analysis because the March to December period is longer, making higher percentiles less susceptible to outliers.

-Generalized additive models (GAM) were used to predict meteorological conditions based on varve data at annual resolution.
+Generalized additive models (GAMs) were used to predict meteorological conditions based on varve data at annual resolution.
 We found TC and Ti provided significant predictive power for MAMJJA temperature and a GAM fit to these variables explains 56.4 % of the deviance in MAMJJA temperatures ($R^2{adj} = 0.55$; Fig. 7).
 Both predictor variables are significant (p < 0.05).
-Partial effect plots (Fig. S8) show the relationships between temperature and predictor variables are

-- 340 significant (p < 0.05).
 Partial effect plots (Fig. S8) show the relationships between temperature and predictor variables are nearly linear.
 Residual analysis confirms the good fit of the model with no trends or significant autocorrelation apparent.
-The model captures the trends in temperature well, however it appears to underestimate extreme variations (particularly cold or warm years).
-The 10-fold cross-validated root mean square error (CV-RMSE) is 0.69 °C (14.4 % of the range), and RMSE calculated based on a split-period approach is similar (0.68-0.80 °C; Table S1).
-Consistently positive values of RE (reduction - 345 of error) and CE (coefficient of efficiency) indicate that the calibration model has predictive skill (Cook et al., 1994; Table S1).
+The model captures the trends in temperature well; however, it appears to underestimate extreme variations (particularly cold or warm years).
+The 10-fold cross-validated root mean square error (CV-RMSE) is 0.69 °C (14.4 % of the range), and RMSE calculated based on a split-period approach is similar (0.68-0.80 °C; Table S2).
+Models generated using subsets of the data (before and after 1992) agree well with the full model (Fig. S9), although year-to-year variability is significantly dampened in the model fit to data from 1992-2019, and this model shows no significant relationship with Ti.
+Still, the close agreement of these models based on small samples (n = 26) suggest that the climate-proxy relationships are not drastically impacted by decadal-scale shifts in varve type.
+Consistently positive values of RE (reduction of error) and CE (coefficient of efficiency) are an indication that the calibration model has predictive skill (Cook et al., 1994; Table S2).
 These calibration statistics provide evidence that this calibration may be viable for paleoclimate reconstruction.